Zinfandel: Rediscovery after Prohibition (1933–present)

 By 1930, the wine industry had weakened due to the Great Depression and Prohibition.
 Many vineyards that survived by supplying the home market were located in California's Central Valley, a non-optimal environment for growing quality Zinfandel.
 Thus, the end of Prohibition left a shortage of quality wine grapes, and Zinfandel sank into obscurity as most was blended into undistinguished fortified wines.
 However, some producers remained interested in making single varietal red wines.

 By the middle of the 20th century, the origins of California Zinfandel had been forgotten.
 In 1972, one British wine writer wrote, "there is a fascinating Californian grape, the zinfandel, said to have come from Hungary, but apparently, a cépage now unknown there."
 In 1974 and 1981, American wine writers described it as "a California original, grown nowhere else" and "California's own red grape".

 In 1972, Bob Trinchero of the Sutter Home Winery decided to try draining some juice from the vats to impart more tannins and color to his Deaver Vineyard Zinfandel.
 He vinified this juice as a dry wine, and tried to sell it under the name of Oeil de Perdrix, a Swiss wine made by this saignée method.
 The Bureau of Alcohol, Tobacco and Firearms insisted on an English translation, so he added "White Zinfandel" to the name, and sold 220 cases.
 At the time, demand for white wine exceeded the availability of white wine grapes, encouraging other California producers to make "white" wine from red grapes, with minimal skin contact.
 However, in 1975, Trinchero's wine experienced a stuck fermentation, a problem in which the yeast dies off before all the sugar is converted to alcohol.
 He put the wine aside for two weeks, tasted it, and decided to sell this pinker, sugary wine.
 Just as Mateus Rosé had become a huge success in Europe after World War II, this medium sweet White Zinfandel became immensely popular.
 White Zinfandel still accounts for 9.9% of U.S. wine sales by volume (6.3% by value), six times the sales of red Zinfandel.
 Most white Zinfandel is made from grapes grown for that purpose in California's Central Valley.

 Wine critics considered white Zinfandel to be insipid and uninteresting in the 1970s and 1980s, although modern white Zinfandels have more fruit and less cloying sweetness.
 Nevertheless, the success of this blush wine saved many old vines in premium areas, which came into their own at the end of the 20th century as red Zinfandel wines came back into fashion.
 Although the two wines taste dramatically different, both are made from the same (red) grapes but processed differently.

-Relationship to Primitivo, Crljenak Kaštelanski, and Tribidrag
+Relationship to Primitivo, Crljenak Kaštelanski, and Kratošija

 A vine of Crljenak Kaštelanski, in the vineyard where it was discovered.
 The metal tag from the University of Zagreb indicates that this vine is reserved for genetic research.